Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Conditional Transfers

 Conditional transfers are transfers that are approved on-chain by the account owner or an [agent](#Agents) of the account owner by calling `approveOffchainTransfer`.
 No signature or other authorization is needed for the operator to do an off-chain transfer that was approved like this.
-This allows any on-chain mechanism (done by the account owner himself or by an [agent](#Agents)) to decide if a transfer can happen or not.
+This allows any on-chain mechanism (done by the account owner himself or by an [agent](#Agents)) to decide if a transfer can executed or not.

 ## Agents

 An agent is an address that is allowed to authorize on-chain operations for the account owner.
 By definition the account owner is an agent for himself. `authorizeAgents` can be used by an agent to authorize or de-authorize other agents.

-Agents can be simple EOAs or other smart contracts.
+Agents can be simple EOAs or smart contracts.
 Smart contracts are the most interesting case.
 This allows extending the exchange functionality by implementing extra logic on top of the basic exchange functionality that's built into the exchange contract.
 There's a lot functionality that can be added this way for users.
 Some examples:
   - [Layer 1 composability](https://medium.com/loopring-protocol/composability-between-ethereum-layer-1-and-2-10650b7411e5)
   - Fast withdrawals (by using a [conditional transfer](#Conditional-Transfers))
   - Support for any 3rd party meta-transactions